After getting their start on phones, voice assistants are coming to the home in a big way.

 When it first launched, Alexa's functionality was fairly basic and limited to more mundane conversations like asking about the weather or the time.
 As Amazon continued to develop the software, however, Alexa gained the ability to talk about calendars, sports and what we should have for dinner.

 We're not quite living in a Star Trek-esque future, where the device will understand your every command, but Alexa is advanced enough to understand multiple phrasings of the same question, for example.

 Amazon has a strong track record for the past two years, sure, but it's going up against Google, a company that's had a strong track record in information parsing for the last two decades.

 Although Google Assistant, the software powering Google Home, is new, the technology is based on the work Google has already put into its Google Now voice search functionality.

 The Echo is not an especially cheap bit of kit.
-The Echo Dot, the cheapest device to integrate Alexa, costs $90.
-The standard Echo unit costs $180.
-For a still unknown reason, however, no Echo devices are currently available outside of the US.
+The Echo Dot, the cheapest device to integrate Alexa, costs $50/£40.
+The standard Echo unit costs $180/£149.

 Amazon's Echo functionality is proven, and has been refined over the course of its first year of release.
 It's on a successful trajectory that, if it should continue, will make the Amazon Echo a mainstream commodity in the next few years.